 Since 1 November 2013 all cats over the age of six months are required to be sterilised, registered and micro-chipped.
-A link to the Cat Registration Certificate is included below.

 The City began registrations of cats from that date.

 Queries regarding the Cat Act 2011 should be directed to the Department of Local Government.
-Visit the frequently asked questions on their website via the related link below.

 Residents who have concerns about cat welfare should contact the RSPCA.